 |

-What is Science On Tap?
-Science On Tap is a place where, for the price of a beverage, anyone can come to explore the latest ideas in science and technology.
-Meetings take place outside a traditional academic context, in the Crown Room at the Schlafly Bottleworks in Maplewood, MO.
+![]() What is Science On Tap?
+Now in its 15th year, Science On Tap is a place where, for the price of a beverage, anyone can come to explore the latest ideas in science and technology.
+Meetings take place outside a traditional academic context, in the Jefferson Ballroom in St. Louis, MO.
 Science On Tap was inspired by Café Scientifique of England.
 The first Cafés were held in Leeds in 1998.
-Since then, Café Scientifiques have sprung up in Newcastle, Nottingham and Oxford and the network has now begun to expand to other cities in Europe and North America.
+Since then, Café Scientifiques have sprung up in Newcastle, Nottingham and Oxford, and the network has since expanded to many cities across the globe.
 Science On Tap is a forum for debating science issues, not a shop window for science.
 We are committed to promoting public engagement with science and to making science accessible and accountable.
-The format is as follows: 20 minutes of presentation, followed by a 7 minute break for the attendees to introduce themselves to each other at the table, and then an hour of discussion.
-All meetings are held on the last Wednesday of the month during the academic year, from 7:00 - 8:30 PM.
-Seating is limited to the first 100 people.
+The format is generally as follows: about 45 minutes of speaker presentation, followed by discussion until 8:30 PM.
+All meetings are held on the first Wednesday of the month during the academic year (except December and January), from 7:00 - 8:30 PM.
+Seating is generally limited to the first 200+ people.
 No reservations accepted.
+Register to Receive E-mail Announcements To learn about upcoming events and other news about Science On Tap, subscribe to our electronic mailing list.
+To subscribe, simply click here and send the message; then complete the registration process by clicking on the confirmation link found in the automated e-mail response from our server.
+(Check your spam folder if you don't see it.)
+E-mail questions or comments to scienceontap@wustl.edu or call (314) 935-9495.
+To unsubscribe, send an unsubscribe request by clicking here and sending the message.
+Related Educational Programs Washington University's School of Medicine holds several 8-week sessions of Mini-Medical School each year.
+Unlike Science On Tap, these classes are not free and require advance registration, but they are open to the public ages 15 to 100+.
+For registration information, please visit here.
+Frequently Asked Questions Who attends

 Science On Tap?
 Where and When?
 Do I need to buy a ticket? |